MarcelHB/devguide/book.md

     * [Apache License v2.0](https://choosealicense.com/licenses/apache-2.0/): Grants a permissive use while requesting copyright notices and outline of changes to the source code.
 Grants patent use, but not warranties and liabilities.
     * [Mozilla Public License v2.0](https://choosealicense.com/licenses/mpl-2.0/): Grants a permissive use while requesting a file-based copyleft, i. e. disclosing changes to source code files that are subject to MPL.
 Grants patent use, but not warranties and liabilities.
     * _Public domain_ &ndash; Publicly floating software, or so.
 A difficult topic since there is such thing in some jurisdictions.
 It is probably OK if the author(s) explicit state a public domain release or an equivalent one, but if there is no such credible statement, consider it taboo.
 A better alternative for software is the [CC0](https://choosealicense.com/licenses/cc0-1.0/) or [WTFPL](https://choosealicense.com/licenses/wtfpl/) for addressing the possible lack of _public domain_ regulations in an internationally acceptable way.
     * Everything else: There are lots of less common ones, so read the available texts or comments, at least.
-For any custom ones, well, read through or ask your legal staff about compatibility.
+For any custom ones, well, read through.
-* Generally assume that the use of trademarks and patents is generally not granted unless explicitly stated.
+* Generally assume that the use of trademarks and patents is not granted unless explicitly stated.
 So do not use them until then.
+* For asset licenses, there are also some to know about &ndash; since you as a software engineer will also choose an icon or data set, or presentation banner from time to time:
+    * [Creative Commons Licenses](https://creativecommons.org/) (CC) &ndash; An organization that helps artists of all kind to pick a well-defined license with global acceptance for their work.
+There are some identifiers that easily allow you what fits:
+        * _BY_: mention the author(s)
+        * _SA_: _share alike_, modifications are legal only when subject to the same conditions of the CC license
+        * _NC_: not allowed to be used in commercial contexts
+        * _ND_: do not modify
+    * [GNU FDL](https://www.gnu.org/licenses/#FDL): The concept of a copyleft in the context of books and documentation.
+The old default of Wikipedia articles.
+    * [Open Database License](https://opendatacommons.org/licenses/odbl/1-0/): Think of CC-BY-SA for collections of data.
+    * _Fair use_: The concept of fair use is known to some countries such as the US.
+It allows a fairly limited use of some otherwise protected work but you should not assume a right to claim _fair use_ under general conditions, and outside of these countries.
 * If you are generally interested in picking an open source model for you, let tools help you guiding through, for [software](https://creativecommons.org/choose/) and for [assets](https://choosealicense.com/non-software/) ([CC](https://creativecommons.org/choose/)).
+* Mention your license situation in some well-known locations like the Readme, a package meta-data file, and the whole texts and 3rd parties in well-known files to look for, such as a `LICENSE`, `COPYING` file or around an _About ..._ section.
 * Consider using [SPDX headers](https://spdx.github.io/spdx-spec/appendix-V-using-SPDX-short-identifiers-in-source-files/) in your source code when making it available.
 This allows simplified identification and parsing while also saving a lot of copyright-related comments to be found in the header otherwise.
+* Depending on the view, the most interesting, or most painful aspect, is what commercial legal texts looks like.
+Well, we cannot generalize, it may be individual agreements and general terms of services and end-user license agreements (EULA).
+But depending on your background, this can be Pandora's box when facing to work with such:
+   * Something on-premise is bound to natural persons by name, with no option of transfer.
+   * Something on-premise is bound to serial numbers of hardware.
+   * Something on-premise makes you pay for the number of CPUs, or CPU cores that you like to use.
+   * You may not have the permission to take unauthorized screenshots, or [publish benchmarks](https://www.brentozar.com/archive/2018/05/the-dewitt-clause-why-you-rarely-see-database-benchmarks/).
+   * Its obedience is enforced by all kinds of digital rights management (DRM) tools.
+   * It is OK when you have something running on your personal computer, but [it is bad when it enters the guest Wifi of a corporation](https://www.linkedin.com/pulse/being-radicalized-oracle-license-drone-martin-zetterlund).
+   * ... (insert the absurdest things to think of that actually drive people towards OSS as far as they need to do serious work) ...